The President speaks at the Milken Institute in Los Angeles and holds meetings with Visa and Chevron executives

 Milei will speak before a group of fifty executives invited by Michael Milken, a major investor with direct access to the White House.
 According to official sources, the presentation will seek to convey that "the adjustment plan will not undergo changes" and that the administration is maintaining a clear and steady course.

 The presidential delegation on this trip is small.
 Karina Milei, Secretary General of the Presidency, and Foreign Minister Gerardo Werthein remained in Buenos Aires.
 In Los Angeles, Milei was received by Alec Oxenford, Argentina's ambassador to the United States.
-Usually, the President's international trips include Karina Milei and the foreign minister, but this time, both remained in the country.
+International trips by the President usually include Karina Milei and the foreign minister, but this time both remained in the country.

-Meanwhile, alongside the presentation at the Milken Institute, the head of state will hold bilateral meetings with leaders of strategic companies.
-One of them will be with Mark Nelson, vice president of Chevron, a company with a strong presence in the energy development of Vaca Muerta.
+In parallel with the presentation at the Milken Institute, the head of state will hold bilateral meetings with leaders of strategic companies.
+One of these will be with Mark Nelson, vice president of Chevron, a company with a strong presence in the energy development of Vaca Muerta.

-Nelson also serves as executive vice president of Oil, Products, and Gas, with direct influence over the allocation of global investments.
-Energy is one of the sectors in which the government seeks to strengthen the inflow of capital.
+Nelson also holds the position of executive vice president of Oil, Products, and Gas, with direct influence over the allocation of global investments.
+Energy is one of the sectors in which the government seeks to strengthen the arrival of capital.

 Another important meeting will be with Ryan McInerney, CEO of Visa, who is closely monitoring Argentina's economic performance and the impact on the financial system.
 McInerney was CEO of JP Morgan and has extensive experience in international markets.